 - Potwell Dyke from Lees Field to footbridge beside Holy Trinity Church and upstream to the Halloughton Road culvert and then to the confluence with the Intake Dumble is managed by Riparian Owners.

 - From Potwell Dyke confluence with The Intake Dumble and through Westhorpe to Top Town Pond, is also the private property of Riparian Owners and County Council.

 Southwell Trail ditches

-The Cess Ditch from Station Road to Archers Field and the Maltkiln Ditch further along beside the Trail towards Maythorne, is managed by The Countryside Officer, Country Parks and Green Estate Services, Notts County Council and Friends of Southwell Trail.
+The Cess Ditch, part of which was lined with concrete as part of the Southwell Flood Alleviation Scheme runs from Station Road to Archers Field and the Maltkiln Ditch further along beside the Trail towards Maythorne.
+This is managed by The Countryside Officer, Country Parks and Green Estate Services, Notts County Council and Friends of Southwell Trail.

 The Potwell Dyke clearing project

 In 2014 the Potwell Dyke clearing project won a silver award and a Judge’s award in the medium town category in the East Midlands in Bloom, for “for taking on such a complex project”